 There is a rule in construction, that price escalation is the norm, unless a number of controls are set in place.
 Low-ball fees, and low-ball estimates for construction, often initiated with a handshake or a weak, verbal or even complete absence of a formal contract, leave little room for quality and for builder profit.
 As a Contractor, the very least one should expect is a decent Contract!
 Typically contractors are under a lot of pressure to present an attractive and highly competitive price to ‘get the job’.
 But if a job starts to go sideways, one of the first things a builder under this pressure will do is make substitutions or cut corners.
 An accelerated process, to enable the rapid exit of a job that has become a drain on resources, almost always results in sloppy or incomplete detailing to make up for any potential lost profit.
 We have galleries of images of such deficiencies that an architect will not and cannot allow a passing grade on.
 An architect is obliged to enforce their design to what is indicated in the full set of contract documents, the code, and an acceptable level of workmanship.
 These kinds of material substitutions or failure to meet quality standards will be refused, reversed, or otherwise corrected.
 The architect can oversee construction as a kind of cop, always an advocate for the client, well before an owner is forced to submit for warranty claims.
 Small wonder some of the more slap-dash builders prefer to work without us!
 A 10% savings for a builder on a $1mln project is $100,000.00 in reduced value that you, the building owner, may never discover.
 An architect’s fee can in fact pay for itself in terms of ensuring you get the full value for your money, by doing things right the first time, avoiding costly failures and mistakes, and specifying quality materials and finishes.
 Without contracts, complete documentation and oversight, there is no way of knowing how, when and where substitutions or short cuts are being made.
 When details, specifications and spreadsheets clearly outline what is expected, the architect, obliged by code to perform General Review during construction, will review whether or not Building Code requirements are upheld, but also the compliance with design intent and overall quality of the project.
 Given that our fees when compared service for service are competitive with a BCIN, who is not required to undertake General Review, the Architect ultimately offers much better value, and can help you to realize a project that not only meets, but exceeds your expectations, while at the same time protecting the value of your most substantial investment.

 The work of an architect is insured to the maximum of the statutes of limitation, 15 years, whereas the work of an individual BCIN is not required to be insured at all.
 The work of a design-firm BCIN is required to be covered by a minimum insurance policy, as defined in the Building Code.
-While Tarion (Ontario New Home Warranty Act) covers a wide range of builder-related construction warranty issues, the warranty period of only 1 year is woefully inadequate for shoddy construction, that is often not discovered until several years past completion.
-It should be shocking that most cars have a bumper to bumper warranties that exceed that of houses, which have a significantly higher values and expectations of durability.
+While Tarion (Ontario New Home Warranty Act) covers a wide range of builder-related construction warranty issues, the warranty period of only 1 year is woefully inadequate for shoddy construction, which is often not discovered until several years past completion.
+Tarion registration is not required for Owner Builder* projects, Rental Projects, or Renovations.
+It should be shocking that most cars have a bumper-to-bumper warranties that exceed that of houses, which have a significantly higher values and expectations of durability.
 Using a licensed, insured professional is paramount to protecting your investment.
 The more the designer or architect is exposed, naturally the better you can expect the quality of your design to be.
-Fear of getting sued over a period of 15 years of exposure is a remarkably strong motivation for doing an excellent and thorough job, while keeping current with all code requirements, and best practices in construction and design.
+Fear of getting sued over a period of 15 years of exposure is a remarkably strong motivation for doing an excellent and thorough job, while keeping current with all code requirements, and best practices in construction and design. *Note: If your builder is telling you that you will be applying for the building permit because your drawings were not created or stamped by either a BCIN or an Architect, and is suggesting that you are the Owner-Builder, not only are you taking responsibility for the design but also the significant legal responsibilities of construction site safety and insurance.
+Unless you are actually, physically involved in constructing your own home, this neither a legal or prudent situation for the home owner to be placed in, and this is also used as an end-run around the requirement for the mandatory registration with Tarion in the case of new home construction .

 9. Proposals and Contracts